Lutheran Hour Ministries: History

+Media projects

-Dr. Walter A. Maier, the initial speaker of The Lutheran Hour, and the inspiration behind the radio program, was able to secure funding from the LLL in 1930 for new radio program titled The Lutheran Hour.
-The Lutheran Hour saw some rocky times during the Great Depression of the 1930s, but persevered to grow listenership and financial support throughout the 20th century.
-By the end of the 1940s, the income of the LLL had grown to one-and-a-quarter million dollars, and The Lutheran Hour was being broadcast on more than 1,000 radio stations worldwide.
+In 1930, Walter A. Maier secured funding from the LLL for a new radio program titled The Lutheran Hour.
+The program saw some rocky times during the Great Depression of the 1930s, but persevered to grow listenership and financial support throughout the 20th century.
+By the end of the 1940s, the income of the LLL had grown to $1.25 million, and The Lutheran Hour was being broadcast on more than 1,000 radio stations worldwide.

+Starting in the late 1940s, the LLL and the LCMS worked together to create and distribute a series of Christian drama films directed by Frank Strayer: Messenger of Peace (1947), Reaching from Heaven (1948), The Sickle or the Cross (1949), and Venture of Faith (1951).

+In 1952, the LLL began handling the distribution of The Fisher Family, a new Christian drama series for television produced by the LCMS.
+In 1956, the show evolved into a new format entitled This Is the Life, which continued in production until 1988.

+In the 1970s, the LLL produced or worked with the LCMS to produce several animated television shows for Christmas and Easter: Christmas Is (1970), Easter Is (1974), and The City That Forgot About Christmas (1974).
+In 1987, the LLL worked with Hanna-Barbera to produce The Little Troll Prince, an animated Christmas television special.
+It has also released other animated holiday specials, including Little Shepherd and Red Boots for Christmas.

-The LLL expanded its programs beyond just The Lutheran Hour over the next several decades, and in 1992 the organization's name was changed to Lutheran Hour Ministries due to the popularity of its flagship radio program.
+The LLL expanded its programs beyond just The Lutheran Hour over the next several decades, and the organization's name was changed in 1992 to Lutheran Hour Ministries due to the popularity of its flagship radio program.

-Today Lutheran Hour Ministries remains a multi-faceted ministry.
+Lutheran Hour Ministries remains a multi-faceted ministry.
 In addition to The Lutheran Hour, Lutheran Hour Ministries airs the Woman to Woman radio program, has ministry centers in more than 30 nations, offers witnessing training workshops, and has an interactive web site for children called JCPlayZone.
 In 2008, LHM started a Spanish-language version of The Lutheran Hour called Para el Camino.
 In 2009, LHM launched its new online men's ministry product, Men's NetWork.
 In 2010, LHM added more than 350 new stations to its broadcast network through a partnership with Christian Satellite Network.
 The Lutheran Hour now airs on more than 1,350 stations across North America.